Title 012 | Chapter 003 | Regulation 022REG

 (b) The necessity of this administrative regulation:

-Specifies for pet food and specialty pet food manufacturers the nutrient guarantees they are to place on their product labeling.
-Helps consumers determine which product they need for their pet.
+Specifies for pet food and specialty pet food manufacturers the nutrient guarantees they are to place on their product labeling under new Pet Food Label Modernization (PFLM).
+The goal of PLFM is to provide consumers with more useful information when determining which product meets the needs of their pet.

 (c) How this administrative regulation conforms to the content of the authorizing statutes: